kubewarden/docs/src/tasks.md

     completions    Generates shell completions
     help           Prints this message or the help of the given subcommand(s) inspect        Inspects Kubewarden policy
-    manifest       Scaffold a Kubernetes resource
+    manifest       Scaffolds a Kubernetes resource
     policies       Lists all downloaded policies
     pull           Pulls a Kubewarden policy from a given URI push           Pushes a Kubewarden policy to an OCI registry